dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 ## Microsoft Edge Browser

-These settings use the [Browser policy CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-browser), which also lists the supported Windows editions.
+These settings use the [browser policy CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-browser), which also lists the supported Windows editions.

 ### Use Microsoft Edge kiosk mode